FredHutch/slurm-examples/R_and_sh_example/README.md

 R CMD BATCH --no-save  R_cluster_example.R Rout/example_v_indep${SLURM_ARRAY_TASK_ID}.Rout
 ```
-These options are explained in more detail elsewhere ([Using Slurm on Hutch Systems](~/FredHutch/Wiki/cluster_rhinoGizmo.md)).
+These options are explained in more detail elsewhere ([Using Slurm on Hutch Systems](https://sciwiki.fredhutch.org/computing/cluster_usingSlurm/)).
 Make sure to change the  `--mail-user` option as Fred does not need any more emails (in addition gizmo will only allow emails to the email which the account is registered to).
 This will send an email when the job is finished.
-In addition, The `Rout` option specified a directory which to output information on the job you've run and other errors.
+In addition, the `Rout` option specified a directory which to output information on the job you've run and other errors.
 For our simulation the key line is
 ```
 #SBATCH --array=[1-15]
 ```